United States airdate: October 12, 2001

 - "Eh, Squidward?
 Eh, Squidward?"

-- Shout-Out: The episode's plot is a comical play on the historical labor strikes over the horrible working conditions back in the nineteenth century: Mr. Krabs is the Mean Mr. Bossman, Spongebob and Squidward were the strikers while the teenagers were the strikebreakers.
+- The episode's plot is a comical play on the historical labor strikes over the horrible working conditions back in the nineteenth century: Mr. Krabs is the Mean Mr. Bossman, SpongeBob and Squidward were the strikers while the teenagers were the strikebreakers.

 - Visual Pun: One of SpongeBob's attempt to make a picket sign is that of a finger picking a nose (a pick-it sign).

-- Waiting Skeleton: The episode ends with Spongebob destroying the Krusty Krab, and so Mr. Krabs orders Spongebob and Squidward to work for him forever.
+- Waiting Skeleton: The episode ends with SpongeBob destroying the Krusty Krab, and so Mr. Krabs orders SpongeBob and Squidward to work for him forever.
 A time card announces a skip to "one eternity later", where they have been reduced to nothing but skeletons, yet they're still working.
-A bit of Artistic License – Biology going on, considering that sponges and octopuses are both invertebrates.
+A bit of Artistic License Biology going on, considering that sponges and octopuses are both invertebrates, but hey.

 - Waving Signs Around: Parodied.
 When Squidward makes a sign reading "Krusty Krab Unfair", SpongeBob makes a sign reading "Krusty Krab Funfair".
 His first two attempts include a picket fence and then a picture of a guy picking his nose.
 He eventually draws one that says "I Love The Krusty Krab," at which point Squidward tells him to give it up.